Registered Nurse

 Seek immediate medical attention if symptoms persist or worsen

-Q16.
-How can you increase revenue to our organization.
+Q. How can you increase revenue for our organization?

 Increasing revenue can be achieved by optimizing patient care, improving efficiency, and expanding services.